persalys/persalys/python/doc/examples/examples.rst

 ''''''''''''''''''''''''''''''''''

-To define the probabilistic model, choose **New probabilistic model** in the contextual menu (right click) of the probabilistic study item in the study tree.
+To define the probabilistic model, choose **New probabilistic model** in the context menu (right click) of the probabilistic study item in the study tree.
 Only one probabilistic model can be defined by physical model.

 .. image:: contextual_menu_proba_study.png